runwhen-contrib/rw-public-codecollection/codebundles/slack-sendmessage/README.md

-# Discord Send Message
+# Slack Send Message

 ## TaskSet
-Sends a static message to a Discord chat channel via webhook.
+Sends a static message to a Slack chat channel via webhook.
 There is optional configuration for including live runsession info and links for team members to quickly access running sessions.

 ## Use Cases